goncalovalverde/seshat/README.md

 (or just ./seshat.py in unix based OS).

-After loading the data and starting with success, use your browser of chouce and access http://localhost:8050/
+After loading the data and starting with success, use your browser of choce and access http://localhost:80i50/

 ## Trivia
 ### Why Seshat?